 Zeki Muren was one of the most interesting and outstanding celebrities in Turkey’s history.
 He was a prominent singer, composer and artist with his distinctive voice, clear articulation of Turkish language and an extraordinary life.
 His popularity developed a large classical Turkish music fan base, also known as Ottoman classical music, from a limited audience.

 Zeki Muren is also known as “The Pasha” which was a high military and political rank in Ottoman Empire.
 After a live performance in 1969, the local newspapers called him “Pasha of the Turkish Music” and this title is still being used to refer him after all these years.

 When he decided to relocate to Bodrum due to health issues he went through, indigenous population welcomed him with open arms.
 Soon, he had become an important symbol for the town.
 To reflect the public respect on his name, his house in Bodrum has been turned into an art museum dedicated to him in 2000.

 Almost all Bodrumians who were in town in 80’s or 90’s have a couple or more memories about him.
 It is amazing to see that everyone still remembers his favourite bars, restaurants, and beaches in Bodrum.
 His name is the first thing that comes to mind when hearing the word The Pasha in Bodrum today.
 This is probably true for Turkey-wide as well.

 His music never lost its popularity.
 Even after so many years, his albums are still in bestseller lists of Classical Turkish Music genre.

 Zeki Muren was born in 1931 in Bursa.
-His father was from Skopje and a lumber merchant.
+His father was a lumber merchant from Skopje.

 After completing his primary education in his hometown, he went to Istanbul for high school where he graduated in the first rank.
 Next stop was studying decorative arts at Fine Arts Academy, today’s Mimar Sinan University.